 These forward-looking statements reflect our current views with respect to future events, are based on assumptions and are subject to risks and uncertainties.
-These risks and uncertainties could cause actual results to differ materially from those projected and include, but are not limited to, our ability to discover, develop, formulate, manufacture and commercialize a drug candidate or product; the risk of unanticipated delays in research and development efforts; the risk that previous preclinical testing or clinical trial results are not necessarily indicative of future clinical trial results; risks relating to the conduct of our clinical trials; changing regulatory requirements; the risk of adverse safety findings; the risk that results of our clinical trials do not support submission of a marketing approval application for our product candidates; the risk of significant delays or costs in obtaining regulatory approvals; risks relating to our reliance on third party manufacturers and contract research organizations; continuing trends with respect to reduced pharmaceutical and biotechnology research spending; risks relating to the development of new products and their use by us and our potential collaborators; our ability to in-license a potential drug compound or drug candidate; the cost of accessing, licensing or acquiring potential drug compounds or drug candidates developed by other companies; the risk that our product candidates may not obtain regulatory approval; the impact of technological advances and competition; the ability to compete against third parties with greater resources than ours; competition to develop and commercialize similar drug products; uncertainties relating to the continuing access and use of our Delaware headquarters; our ability to obtain patent protection and freedom to operate for our discoveries and to continue to be effective in expanding our patent coverage; the impact of changing laws on our patent portfolio; developments in and expenses relating to litigation; the results of businesses in which we have made investments; our ability to obtain additional capital when needed; our history of operating losses and the risks set forth under "Factors That May Affect Results."
+These risks and uncertainties could cause actual results to differ materially from those projected and include, but are not limited to, our ability to discover, develop, formulate, manufacture and commercialize a drug candidate or product; the risk of unanticipated delays in research and development efforts; the risk that previous preclinical testing or clinical trial results are not necessarily indicative of future clinical trial results; risks relating to the conduct of our clinical trials; changing regulatory requirements; the risk of adverse safety findings; the risk that results of our clinical trials do not support submission of a marketing approval application for our product candidates; the risk of significant delays or costs in obtaining regulatory approvals; risks relating to our reliance on third party manufacturers, collaborators, and contract research organizations; risks relating to the development of new products and their use by us and our current and potential collaborators; risks relating to our inability to control the development of out-licensed drug compounds or drug candidates; our ability to in-license a potential drug compound or drug candidate; the cost of accessing, licensing or acquiring potential drug compounds or drug candidates developed by other companies; the costs of terminating any licensing or access arrangement for third party drug compounds or drug candidates; the risk that our product candidates may not obtain regulatory approval; the impact of technological advances and competition; the ability to compete against third parties with greater resources than ours; competition to develop and commercialize similar drug products; uncertainties relating to the continuing access and use of our Delaware headquarters; our ability to obtain patent protection and freedom to operate for our discoveries and to continue to be effective in expanding our patent coverage; the impact of changing laws on our patent portfolio; developments in and expenses relating to litigation; the results of businesses in which we have made investments; our ability to obtain additional capital when needed; our history of operating losses and the risks set forth under Item 1A., "Risk Factors."
 Given these risks and uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by federal securities laws, we undertake no obligation to update any forward-looking statements for any reason, even if new information becomes available or other events occur in the future.

-In the section of this report entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Factors That May Affect Results," all references to "Incyte," "we," "us," or "our" mean Incyte Corporation and our subsidiaries.
+In this report all references to "Incyte," "we," "us" or "our" mean Incyte Corporation and our subsidiaries, except where it is made clear that the term means only the parent company.

 Incyte is our registered trademark.
-We also refer to trademarks of other corporations and organizations in this document.
+We also refer to trademarks of other corporations and organizations in this Form 10-Q.